Zac Shaw: Personal history

-Biography
+Career

 After being inspired following the London 2012 Paralympics he began training to fulfil his dream at the 2016 Summer Paralympics held in Rio de Janeiro in November 2013 when he joined Cleethorpes Athletic Club.
 Shaw was placed in the T12 disability classifications for those with visual impairments.
 The following year, he began these efforts by winning the silver medal in both the 100 and 200 metres events at the 2014 UK School Games.
 In 2015 Shaw was internationally classified in 2015 in Berlin at the IPC Grand Prix.

 Later that year he made the Great Britain squad for the IPC Athletics World Championships in Doha after qualifying with a time of 11.32 seconds at the CAU Inter-County Championships at Bedford International Athletic Stadium, placing sixth overall in the 100 metres (T13) with an 11.33 seconds effort which at the time was his personal best in the discipline, and finishing sixth in the final of the 200 metres (T13) with a time of 22.88 seconds, another personal best.
 Shaw trained for the World Championships by undertaking sessions in sand dunes at Cleethorpes Beach and focusing on his strengths.

 In 2016, Shaw kicked off his season at the Dubai IPC Grand Prix after missing the majority of winter training through a shin injury, the 100 metres in the BUCS Outdoor Athletics Championships, and in the same discipline at the Barcelona Kern Pharma – Sauleda.
 He along with 48 other para-athletes were chosen to represent Great Britain at the IPC Athletics European Championships in Grosseto in June.
 Shaw placed seventh in the 100 metres and came fifth in the 200 metres (both in the T13 classification).
 In spite of these efforts, Shaw was told later in the year that he had not made the team for the Summer Paralympics.
 While Shaw spoke of his disappointment he said that it was "the start of a long journey."

 In March 2017, he was reclassified as T12 at the Dubai IPC Grand Prix, and retained his title in the 100 metres discipline in the BUCS Outdoor Athletics Championships held the following month.
 Shaw competed in the London World Para Athletics Championships in July.
 Although Shaw was targeting a medal he came fourth in his semi-final for the 100 metres (T12) and his effort resulted in him failing to progress into the final.
 Nevertheless, he narrowly won his heat in the 200 metres (T12) which advanced him into the semi-finals with a new personal best of 22.73 seconds but failed to qualify for the final after placing second, behind Algeria's.Nasser Djamil.